Your Adolescent has Committed an Offence

 - Transmit messages and information to your child.

-- To know the commitments they must fulfil.
+- To know the commitments they must fulfill.

 - to encourage them to take responsibility for their reparative process.